thecola13/QR-gen-python/README.md

 - [ ] Avoid QR code capacity limitation in edge cases with URL shortners
 - [ ] Allow the user to embed a logo in the QR code
 - [ ] Compile the code to allow for users to add it to personal CL commands
+- [ ] Allow for bulk QR generation